 Our center also conducts and supports numerous educational activities for health care professionals and young researchers, including the following:

-The BU ADC sometimes offer clinical research opportunities for medical, graduate and undergraduate students.
+The BU ADRC sometimes offer clinical research opportunities for medical, graduate and undergraduate students.
 Specific internship opportunities will be posted as needs arise.
 Interested candidates may also contact individual faculty to inquire about emerging opportunities within their labs.

 We provide professional education on Alzheimer’s disease and related disorders, including lectures and seminars at the BU School of Medicine and an annual continuing medical education course on mild cognitive impairment.
 More details are available from the Events page.

 Student Ambassador Program

-Selected Boston University Students are given the chance to join the Education Programs Manager at recruitment events.
-This gives student the chance to learn specifically about Clinical Trials and Studies at the BU ADC as well as the opportunity for students to interact with community members.
+Selected Boston University Students are given the chance to join the ORE Core Program Manager at recruitment events.
+This gives student the chance to learn specifically about Clinical Trials and Studies at the BU ADRC as well as the opportunity for students to interact with community members.
 We are not accepting applications for the 2020-2021 Academic School year applications are due 11:59PM, September 30, 2020.